frankyn/ruby_appengine_samples/visual_sentiment/README.md

-# App Engine and Machine Learning APIS
+# App Engine and Machine Learning API

 This is a sample demonstrating how to use App Engine, Datastore, Storage and the Vision API in Ruby.